Marketing in cuvinte si imagini

 • CRM de calitate la Orange – NOOOOT CRM de calitate la Orange – NOOOOT

-1. ana placinta says
+1. ana placinta a zis

-28 decembrie, 2008 at 2:27 pm
+28 decembrie, 2008 la ora 2:27 pm

 it’s a bit from both things.